-Annual Report is prepared by the Management in accordance with the requirement of the Company Law, article 384.
+Annual report prepared by the Management in accordance with the requirement of the article 384 of the Company Law.

-Management is responsible for the preparation of the Annual Accounts and Annual Report of Makedonski Telekom AD - Skopje, which are approved by the Board of Directors of Makedonski Telekom AD - Skopje.
+Management is also responsible for the preparation of the Annual accounts and Annual Report of Makedonski Telekom AD Skopje, which were approved by the Board of Directors of Makedonski Telekom AD Skopje.

-As required by the Audit Law, we report that the historical information presented in the Annual Report prepared by the Management of Makedonski Telekom AD - Skopje in accordance with article 384 of the Company Law is consistent, in all material respects, with the financial information presented in the Annual Accounts and audited Financial Statements of Makedonski Telekom AD - Skopje, as of and for the year ended 31 December 2018.
+As required by the Audit Law, we report that the historical information presented in the Annual Report prepared by Management of Makedonski Telekom AD Skopje in accordance with article 384 of the Company Law, is consistent, in all material respects, with the financial information presented in the Annual Accounts and audited financial statements of Makedonski Telekom AD Skopje as of 31 December 2019 and for the year then ended.